 The Laotian Foreign Minister Prime Sipraseh arrived on Wednesday (22 March) in Bangkok for three days of talks with Thai leaders.

-The Laotian Foreign Minister Prime Sipraseh arrived on Wednesday (22 March) in Bangkok for three days of talks with Thai leaders.
+Background: The Laotian Foreign Minister Prime Sipraseh arrived on Wednesday (22 March) in Bangkok for three days of talks with Thai leaders.
 Relations between Thailand and Laos have improved steadily since successful border talks last January.